clane/A2A11yQuickstart/README.md

 ##About

 This project demonstrates how ARIA widgets can be built in Angular 2.
-The Angular 2 Quickstart (https://github.com/angular/quickstart) was the starting point of this project.
+See the live version at http://chrislane.info/a2live/eddie/repo/

 ##Windows instructions